 The Division of Long-Term Care Field Operations also provided continuing education opportunities for all staff of all disciplines through various outside training programs.
-Central and Regional Office staff attended the following: Wound Care Symposium, Specialized Wound Management, Illinois Pioneer Coalition Summit, Pioneer Summit Conference, Illinois Department of Public Health Immunization Conference, Illinois Food Safety Symposium, Alzheimer's Association seminars, ADA Annual Conference, Illinois Environmental Health Association Annual Conference, Anderson Pest Control Conference, Integrated Collaborative Emergency Preparedness Training and MDS Medicaid Reimbursement Audits.
+Central and regional office staff attended the following: Illinois Pioneer Coalition Summit and Conference; Wound Care Symposium, Specialized Wound Management; Restraint Reduction; IDPH Immunization Conference, Illinois Food Safety Symposium, ADA Annual Conference, Alzheimer's Association seminars; Illinois Environmental Health Association Annual Conference, Integrated Collaborative Emergency Preparedness Training; Annual CNA Instructor Conference and the Annual Long-Term Care Ombudsman Conference.

-Information regarding federal surveyor training and education is maintained by CMS in a centralized database called the Learning Management System.
+Information regarding federal surveyor training and education is maintained by CMS in a centralized database called the Learning Management System (LMS).

 As survey processes, procedures and electronic submission of survey information continue to evolve in the Division of Long-Term Care Field Operations, the need for training and education of survey staff and providers will continue.
 The Division's goal is to improve the education programs offered to staff so that they can effectively evaluate the care and services provided to residents in long-term care facilities.
-Likewise, provider education continues to be a need that must be addressed by the Division.
+Likewise, provider education continues to be a need that must be addressed by the Department.
 Providers must recognize regulatory expectations and implement systems to provide the necessary care and services required.